 Add a music bot in Discord

 That is all there is to adding a music bot to Discord.
-As most of the work has been done for you, it is just a matter of linking your server and the music bot in question.
-The rest is taken care of behind the scenes.
+Most of the work is done for you behind the scenes; it’s just a matter of linking your server and giving out the appropriate permissions.

 Some good music bots for Discord

-There are a bunch of good quality music bots for Discord.
-All have been created by the community.
-As is the case with most things, some are better than others but all will get the job done, so don’t worry too much about needing to pick the perfect bot.
-Here are three you might like to try.
+There are quite a number of good music bots for Discord, created by members of the Discord community.
+Some are better than others, but all will get the job done – you probably don’t need to overstress on picking the perfect bot.
+Here are three solid ones to look at.

 Rhythm is another good music bot for Discord.
 Reviews are very mixed on development and the developers themselves but the actual bot is pretty good, and that’s the important part.
 Playback is of a good quality, it is stable and reliable, and it works well.
 As a free bot, there is little to complain about here.

-Got any Discord music bots to suggest?
+Do you have any other Discord music bots to suggest?
 Tell us about them below if you do!